psunlpgroup/reasoning_forks/README.md

 ## Datasets
-Below are the scripts used for data generation in each task:
+Below are the scripts used for generation of data used in each task:

 #### Graph Branching
 Generate the 6,400 SFT training samples, 1600 RLVR training samples, and 1,000 test samples in the Alpaca instruction format.